mcm223/dwa15-spring2018/command-line/nano.md

+# Nano

 Nano was briefly covered in the Primer section, but let's take a closer look at why you would want to use nano, and instructions on how to use nano as an administrator.

----
+## Why use a command line text editor?

 There are many ways you can edit text files on your computer.
-You can use a GUI like TextEdit (Mac), Notepad (Windows), Atom, etc. Or you can use a Command Line based text editor such as nano, vim, or vi.
+You can use your favorite code editor, or a plain text editor like TextEdit (Mac) or Notepad (PC).
+Alternatively, you can use a command line based text editor such as nano, vim, or vi.

-Some developers love CL editors, others prefer GUIs.
-If you're in the latter category, there will still be times when you need to use a CL text editor because a GUI editor will have limitations.
+Some developers love command line editors, others prefer GUI (graphical user interface) text editors.
+If you're in the latter category, there will still be times when you need to use a command line text editor because a GUI editor will have limitations.
 For example:

 1. Some files are locked and need administrator privileges to alter; your GUI editor may let you open the file, but it won't let you save.